Skip to main content

 open TUnit.Assertions.FSharp.Operations

-open TUnit.Engine.Services
+open TUnit.Engine.Extensions

-open System.Collections.Generic
+open Microsoft.Testing.Platform.Builder

-type tests() =
+type Tests() =

 member _.Basic() =